Pineapple Cake

 Step-by-Step Instructions for Making Pineapple Cake

-- Cream Butter and Sugar: In a large mixing bowl, beat the softened butter and granulated sugar together until light and fluffy (about 2-3 minutes).
+Beat the granulated sugar and softened butter in a large mixing basin until light and fluffy, about 2 to 3 minutes.
 This step is crucial for creating a tender cake crumb.

-- Mix Dry Ingredients: In a separate bowl, whisk together the flour, baking powder, and salt.
+Add the vanilla extract and stir for more flavor depth.
 Gradually add this dry mixture to the wet ingredients, alternating with the milk.
 Mix until just combined—don’t overmix, as this can make the cake dense.

-- Pour and Bake: Pour the batter into the prepared pan, smoothing the top with a spatula.
-Bake for 35-40 minutes or until a toothpick inserted into the center comes out clean.
+Pour the batter into the prepared pan, smoothing the top with a spatula.
+A toothpick inserted in the center should come out clean after 35 to 40 minutes of baking.
 The top should be golden brown and spring back when lightly touched.

 Serving Suggestions & Pairing Ideas

-- Pair it with a hot cup of tea or coffee for an afternoon treat.
+• Serve it with a hot cup of tea or coffee for a delicious afternoon treat.

 Storage and Reheating Tips